trskop/genbashrc/README.md

 ## Usage

-Generate `.bashrc_generated` optimised for current machine and source it:
+Generate `.bashrc` optimised for current machine and source it:

 ```Bash
 cp ~/.bashrc{,~}